Joshhhuaaa/iTunesAutoTag/README.md

 - libicuuc.dll
 - objc.dll

-These files are necessary to use iTunes AutoTag.
-However, they are not included in the source.
-If working with the source, you can obtain these files from the releases or an iTunes installation.
+These files are necessary for iTunes AutoTag and are included in the source and releases.

 # Usage
 - Place the FLAC files you want to convert and tag into the "FLAC" folder located in the root directory alongside the executable.
 - Run the executable: `iTunesAutoTag.exe`

 ## Featured Artists